MENU

 Introduction

-Psychotria nervosa is a Florida native shrub that gets its common name from the small, red, ellipsoid fruit it produces (Figure 1).
+Psychotria nervosa is a Florida native shrub that gets its common name from the small, red, ellipsoid fruit it produces.
 Fruit resembles the true coffee bean.
 The leaves of this plant are generally 6 inches long and are narrowly obovate in shape.
 These glossy green leaves are puckered with impressed veins on the upper surfaces of the leaf blades, and there is pubescence along the veins on the leaf undersides.
 The shiny, dark green foliage gives a rich texture to any landscape.
 The small, white inflorescence occurs terminally on the branchlets during the warm months of the year.
 Each flower is a sessile or stalked, open, short cyme.

 General Information